tambetm/face_kiosk/README.md

  * `lfw.[sh|bat]` - LFW dataset using model trained on LFW extended with WLF. [(images)](http://vis-www.cs.umass.edu/lfw/lfw.tgz) [(model)](https://drive.google.com/open?id=0B0fFJSGDUPcgTTJSUTNSdmN0aUU)  [(data)](https://drive.google.com/open?id=0B0fFJSGDUPcgUS1wQl9EdVJySnc)
  * `fotis.[sh|bat]` - Fotis dataset using model trained on LFW+WLF+Fotis.  [(model)](https://drive.google.com/open?id=0B0fFJSGDUPcgV0tIaVoxUmRsbW8)  [(data)](https://drive.google.com/open?id=0B0fFJSGDUPcgeUZKcnhoSGhTVms)

-Download the files and unzip them to respective folders - models in `models` and data in `data`.
-There is no specific place for images, just unzip where you like and change `--images_path` in script source.
+Download the files and unzip them to respective folders - images in `images`, models in `models` and data in `data`.
+If you already have the images, make symlink in images folder that points to the correct place.
 Once this is done, run the script.

 **NB!** By default Windows scripts use CPU and Linux scripts GPU.
 This was just my setup, you can change it with `--backend` parameter.
 VGG face model will benefit a lot from GPU.